top of page

 All Posts

-🍬 Halloween Candy Sorting with Venn Diagrams
+🍬 Halloween Candy Venn Diagrams

 A fun, hands-on activity that turns post-Halloween candy sorting into a math and reasoning adventure!
 Great for comparing, classifying, and noticing patterns — all while enjoying the leftover treats. 🧠 Good for: ✔️ Sorting & Classifying – Group candies by color, flavor, size, or who likes them best ✔️ Comparing Attributes – Identify what candies share or don’t share certain traits ✔️ Reasoning & Discussion – Explain how and why each candy belongs where it does ✔️ Early Da